 PROJECT: Multi-Slide Patio Doors Connect Indoor and Outdoor Entertaining

 Bifold patio doors are able to fold up like an accordion instead of sliding along a track.
-The panels fold up neatly on one or both the sides of the entryway.
+The panels fold up neatly on one or both sides of the entryway.
 They can provide a wider entrance than some multi-slide patio doors that stack at the edges of the frame.

 Because bifold patio doors fold instead of slide, there is not an overlap between the panels, which means it is a narrower track.
 This can make for a more seamless transition between your interior and exterior rooms.
 When the door is closed, it also can create a flush glass wall rather than a set of stacked panels.